|

 Fliegerhorst Kastrup.

-It must have been Mason and Ross who were laid to rest in Copenhagen Bispebjerg
+It must have been Masson and Ross as they were laid to rest in Copenhagen Bispebjerg

 cemetery on 19/3-1943 at 11:00 hrs.
 A Evangelical Clergyman performed the